 - Don’t use rags you’ve used for other cleaning tasks on your windshield, even if you’ve washed them.
 You could end up with a greasy, oily windshield from wax or other detailing compounds.

-Have a sparkling windshield glass marred by a chip?
+Do you have a sparkling windshield glass marred by a chip?
 From rapid repairs to the replacement of your windshield, Glass Doctor has you covered.
-Contact us today.
-Did you know?
-Glass Doctor is a Neighborly brand.
-Discover an entire network of professionals to assist with any of your home service needs at GetNeighborly.com.